 The stage of bile duct cancer depends on various factors such as location of the cancer in the bile ducts, size of the tumor and the extent of spread/metastasis.

 Treatment for bile duct cancer depends upon the stage of the cancer, where the cancer is located, the general health of the patient and whether it could be removed completely by surgery.
 Apart from surgery, chemotherapy and radiotherapy are other treatment regimens used for bile duct cancer.
 Other treatments such as palliative treatment are mainly not aimed at treating the cancer, but for improving the quality of life.
 Photodynamic treatment is also used to shrink the tumor and control the symptoms of cholangiocarcinoma/bile duct cancer.
+Following a diet including the right foods and supplements is important to reduce symptoms and improve treatment outcomes in cholangiocarcinoma/bile duct cancer patients.

 What is the Role of Diet/Foods in Bile Duct Cancer?

-Researchers across the world have carried out different studies to evaluate the impact of the intake of different foods and diet in bile duct cancer patients as well as the association of various foods with the risk of bile duct cancer.
+Researchers across the world have carried out different studies to evaluate the impact of the intake of different foods and diet in bile duct cancer/cholangiocarcinoma patients undergoing treatment as well as the association of various foods with the risk of bile duct cancer.
 Based on few preclinical, observational and clinical studies, here are the examples of some foods which have been shown to be good or bad, when it comes to bile duct cancer.

 Studies associated with the Impact of Different Foods/Diet in Bile Duct Cancer Patients